-- Limited Liability Partnership: A Limited Liability Partnership (LLP) is a legal entity wherein the company is considered a separate legal entity from its partners, and where the liability of each partner is limited.
+A Limited Liability Partnership (LLP) in Singapore is a legal entity wherein the company is considered a separate legal entity from its partners, and where the liability of each partner is limited.
 Although the partners are held personally liable for debts and losses, this liability is restricted to debts and losses resulting from their own torts, not that of other partners.

-- Private Limited Company: A Private Limited Company is considered a separate legal entity, distinct from its shareholders and directors.
+A Private Limited Company in Singapore is considered a separate legal entity, distinct from its shareholders and directors.
 Partners are not held personally liable for the debts or obligationsof the company.
 Unlike the aforementioned business entities, a Private Limited Company qualifies for tax exemption schemes, setting the corporate tax at a rate of 0-17%.

 Incorporating a business in Singapore brings with it the following benefits: